Morten95/CodeOps_Forum/README.md

 16. Make sure to upload DB.
 Go to `localhost/phpmyadmin`.
 Click databases.
 17. Now click import and then browse
 18. Go to where you saved the database then `htdocs/database-files` and upload the only file with a .sql extension. path: `C:\xampp\htdocs\CodeOps_Forum\datafiles`
 19. Go to `localhost/CodeOps_Forum`, and the forum will appear.

 Authors
 ------
   Zohaib Butt
   Anders Bjørklund Jensen
-Jostein Vole Hage
+  Jostein VH
-Daniel Siqveland
+  Daniel EKS
-Abdi Mo
+  Abdi M
   Yobe Najar
   Morten Bjerke